Herefordshire, HR8 9XU

 Feeding our future population, estimated to be over nine billion by 2050, risks intensified competition for land, water, and energy.
 It also amplifies the risk of agriculture’s unwanted impacts - such as contribution to climate change and biodiversity loss.
 Without change, the global food system will not provide adequate capacity to produce safe, sustainable food for the future.

 Currently, systems to produce, package, and distribute food generate a third of global greenhouse gas emissions, are responsible for 70 percent of worldwide freshwater usage, and cause up to 80 percent of biodiversity loss (united nations, climate action).
 Much can be achieved immediately with current technologies and knowledge, given sufficient will and investment.
 In this context governments, cities and businesses are choosing to take action toward climate issues in the form of net-zero programmes.

 The current state of play

 With more and more companies joining the race to net-zero - which means achieving zero or negative net emissions by 2050, targets are becoming more ambitious and on a timeline.
 Equally important are the split targets, that break the journey to net-zero into shorter-term milestones rather than a distant target that’s difficult to monitor progress against.
 This approach fits well with the mantra that sustainability is a journey, and the journey is just as important as the end goal.

-For agriculture, a sector that both emits and sequesters C02, it is in the unique position of having the significant potential to contribute to the reduction of emissions, as well as having a job to do to lower the industry’s emissions.
+Agriculture, a sector that both emits and sequesters C02, is in the unique position of having the significant potential to contribute to the reduction of emissions, as well as having a job to do to lower the industry’s emissions.